 Authorization or Power of Attorney

-- use the online service in My Account for individuals for granting an authorization or a power of attorney;
+- using the online service for granting an authorization or power of attorney in My Account for individuals;

 Authorizations and powers of attorney are valid indefinitely, unless you specify an end date.

-You can also view the authorizations or the powers of attorney you have granted in My Account.
+You can view authorizations and powers of attorney you have granted in My Account.